 Horned Ancestor Figure — Baga or Nalu, Guinea (Mid-20th Century) This powerful carved figure likely originates from the Baga or Nalu peoples of coastal Guinea.
 The crescent-shaped horns reference ancestral and spiritual authority, often linked to initiation or fertility rituals.
 The piece's geometric proportions and weathered patina make it a striking artifact of mid-century West African ceremonial art.

 Two weeks ago, Tim Sugden, former co-publisher and photographer of Portland Interview magazine, reached out to me after seeing some of my interior design posts focusing on designing for men.
 He asked if I might want to meet Dave Dahl—the founder of Dave’s Killer Bread—and tour his collection of African art, which could work well for my clients.
-Of course I knew who Dave was and loved Dave's Killer Bread but I hadn't read the full story about Dave until after this meeting.
-After our meeting, I picked up the magazine Dave had signed (one for me, one for my boys) and I couldn't put it down.
-I read the full 20-page interview and knew afterwards, that I was meant to meet Dave at this time.
-More on that later.
-First let's get into one of the most jaw-dropping private collections of African tribal art I’ve ever seen.
+Of course I knew who Dave was and loved Dave's Killer Bread but I hadn't read Dave's full story until after this meeting.
+It hit home.
+I've witnessed and been a part of some of the same neurodivergent struggles within my family.
+I also grew up in rural Oregon.
+And while I loved my family, I also felt embarrassed at who we were growing up.
+We didn't have much money and there was constant stress and arguing between my parents.

 These pieces aren’t just art.
 They’re anchors.
 They root a space in something older, deeper.
 They create presence.

 (Clockwise from left): Benin Court Figure (Edo People, Nigeria) This striking bronze sculpture hails from the royal artistic tradition of the Benin Kingdom in southern Nigeria.
 Depicting a high-ranking court official or ceremonial musician.
 Slave Boat Sculpture Portrays the brutal reality of the transatlantic slave trade, likely referencing the Portuguese invasion of West Africa.
-Royal Beaded Figure – Kuba People, Democratic Republic of Congo Draped in intricate beadwork and cowrie shells, this regal effigy represents a Kuba king or ancestral figure, embodying prestige, wealth, and spiritual protection.
+Royal Beaded Helmet Mask – Kuba People, Democratic Republic of Congo Draped in intricate beadwork and cowrie shells, this regal effigy represents a Kuba king or ancestral figure, embodying prestige, wealth, and spiritual protection.
 The Kuba are renowned for their elaborate ceremonial regalia, and this piece—with its geometric patterns, shell adornment, and facial veiling—was likely used in royal funerary rites or masked court performances to honor lineage and reinforce dynastic authority.

 -